zdzolton/couch-cleanup/README.md

 This script will help you automate reclaiming this "wasted" disk space.

+What specifically will this script do?
+---
+This script will compact each database, and remove unused view and CouchDB-Lucene index files.
+The script also compacts the view indices of each design doc, and optimizes any CouchDB-Lucene indexes it finds.
+Moreover, this script tries to wait for each cleanup task to complete before beginning the next, so as not to bombard the server with activity.

 How to use this
 ---
 Since the cleanup activities performed by this script can create a bunch of disk I/O,